Teradata/stacki-wiki/wiki/Overview.md

 ## Putting real electrons on real silicon.

-Stacki is the fastest data center bare metal installer on the planet and is now part of the Teradata family of open source projects.
-Developed and supported by the Shared Services team at Teradata.
+Stacki is an extremly fast and scalable data center bare metal installer and is part of the Teradata family of open source projects - developed and supported by the Shared Services team at Teradata.

+"Stacki" = Stack Installer

+We install all your stack.

+And it's pronounced "Stack-ee" not "Stack-eye."

 ### Yeah, whatever - what is it?